cambridge-cares/TheWorldAvatar/JPS_VIRTUALSENSOR/README.md

     6) delayMinutes - Upon submitting the request, the duration to wait before executing a dispersion simulation, it is also the time to subtract from the current time to run the simulation for.
 For example, if delayMinutes = 30, and the current time is 1pm, the simulation will be executed at 1pm + 30 min, i.e. 130pm, for a simulation at 1pm (using weather and ship data at 1pm).
     7) intervalMinutes - Interval to execute dispersion calculations.

+To stop a scheduled task, change the request to DELETE instead of POST.

 ### With ships (static data)
 This workflow calls the ShipInputAgent to add 1 timestep worth of data before triggering an update for AERMOD.
 1) Make sure ShipInputAgent/data is populated with data.